 In the United States, meningococcal disease (which includes meningococcal meningitis) occurs annually in about 1 to 3 people per 100,000 population.
 Tennessee has averaged about 70 cases per year for the past few years.

-Cases of meningitis are reported to the Health Department, who make sure that the patient's close contacts get antibiotics and look for links with other cases.
+Cases of meningitis are reported to the Department of Health, who make sure that the patient's close contacts get antibiotics and look for links with other cases.
+Unusual clusters of cases are watched very closely.